jennieablog/jennieablog.github.io/_posts/2020-06-11-django-guide-part-3.md

 ### 2. Link the form to its corresponding views and templates.<a name="step2"></a>
 ***

 Let's link the form to the last two views and templates, `post_new` and `post_edit`.
 Going back to our table from part two, both views handle two types of request: **GET** and **POST**.
 If the request is a **POST** request, then it contains the data submitted from the user.
-The `post_new` and `post_edit` views should get this data, create a new post through the Django form, and redirect it to the post page of the newly created or edited post.
-Otherwise, it should generate a new `PostForm` to be filled out and display the new post page.
+The `post_new` and `post_edit` views should get this data, create or edit post through the Django form, and redirect it to the post page of the newly created or edited post.
+Otherwise, it should generate a new `PostForm` and render the new post page that has the form.

 <br>